seanhatton/repronim.org/content/resources/tools/datalad/_index.md

 ### Requisite knowledge to use

-- Command-line familiarity (command line tutorial: https://www.repronim.org/module-reproducible-basics/01-shell-basics/ )
+- Command line familiarity
-- Git familiarity is helpful but not mandatory (Git tutorial: https://swcarpentry.github.io/git-novice/)
+- Git familiarity is helpful but not mandatory
-- git-annex familiarity is helpful but not mandatory (Git-annex tutorial: https://git-annex.branchable.com/walkthrough/)
+- git-annex familiarity is helpful but not mandatory

 ### Requisite technical requirements

-- Debian: apt proficiency.
+- One of the following systems, and proficiency in its installer
-- Mac: conda proficiency or Homebrew installed
+  - Debian (install with apt)
-- If Python / pip available: datalad-installer could be installed to assist in installation
+  - macOS (install with conda or Homebrew)

 ### Links